jakewhitton/notes/notes/books/Fundamentals of Physics--Jearl Walker/22_Electric Fields/master.md

 $$ \Sigma \vec{\tau} = - \bigg[ \vec{E} \times \big( q \vec{d} \big) \bigg] $$
 - Using the definition of $\vec{p}$, we get
 $$ \Sigma \vec{\tau} = - \bigg[ \vec{E} \times \vec{p} \bigg] $$
-- Using the property of anti-communativity, we get
+- Using the property of anti-commutativity, we get
 $$ \Sigma \vec{\tau} = \vec{p} \times \vec{E} $$
 - And with that, we have found the net torque of a dipole in a uniform $\vec{E}$ field
     * I'm proud of you, son